Are you a homeroom mom, PTA parent or a new teacher? Read on for everything you need to throw an Epic Classroom Halloween Party!

-Here’s a great glow in the dark slime recipe from Elmer’s Glue.
+Here’s a great glow-in-the-dark slime recipe from Elmer’s Glue.

 Kids love a classroom party souvenir—that’s why crafts are always a hit!
 All of the crafts I have on Crafting Jeannie come with a free template and are designed specifically for a group of kids.
 So any craft you find here will be perfect for your Halloween Party.

-If you have a certain craft in mind or want to make your own, check out my 12 Tips To Prepare Crafts For A Group Of Kids.
+If you have a certain craft in mind or want to make your own, check out 12 Tips To Prepare Crafts For A Group Of Kids.
 Trust me, it will make your life a lot easier!